 Starting a business during the coronavirus outbreak is no different to starting a business at any other time.
-You need to draw up a business plan, work out your start-up costs (which may be minimal if you are operating from home) and how you will finance the business.
+You need to draw up a business plan, work out your start-up costs (which may be minimal if you are operating from home), how you will finance the business and how you will market your business and let potential customers know your business exists.
 This may be more difficult if you have been made redundant or are managing on a smaller income.

 You also need to think carefully about who your customers will be, how you will promote our business and how you will deliver your goods and services.
 Remember that many people are still required to stay at home (unless they are in an essential role) and social distancing measures may be in place for some time.

 Squarespace provide easy to build, professional websites that stand out.
 Pick from a range of beautiful templates and customise to fit your needs whether you want a portfolio site, blog or online store.

 Many businesses that usually operate from a bricks and mortar building are coming up with inventive ways to diversify.
 For example, a local brewery was left with a warehouse full of beer that had been destined for local pubs and restaurants when they were all forced to close.
 It made a post on its Facebook page asking if members of the public were interested in buying the stock that would otherwise go to waste.
 They received thousands of replies and cleared all the stock.
 It proved so popular they are now taking regular online orders and are making deliveries direct to people stuck at home.

 A similar picture can be seen across the country with businesses that usually serve the B2B market adapting to serve the public many of whom who are self isolating.
 Wholesale butchers, bakers, greengrocers, egg and fruit farms are all selling direct to the public.
 Others are adapting their 'sit-down' food business to offer a delivery service.
 If you are thinking of starting or adapting your existing business, see these guides: